 The complete genome of a neanderthal has been mapped for a second time.
-The new findings sheds light on archaic human admixture with modern humans and how it impact us today.
+The new findings shed light on archaic human admixture with modern humans and how it impacts us today.

-The Neantharthal genome has been analyzed six times, but this is the second time the complete genome has been mapped.
-The first time the entire genome was mapped, the remains of a Neanderthal found in Siberia was used.
+The Neanderthal genome has been analyzed six times, but this is the second time the complete genome has been mapped.
+The first time the entire genome was mapped, the remains of a Neanderthal found in Siberia were used.
 This time, scientists used DNA from bone fragments from a neanderthal individual found in a cave in Croatia.

 Neanderthal Legacy

-The analysis enables scientists to reveal even more about the genes that we humans have inherited from Neanderthals – since it was first revealed that intercourse took place between Homo Neanderthals and Homo Sapiens and that genes were passed down to modern humans.
+The analysis enables scientists to reveal even more about the genes that we humans have inherited from Neanderthals, since it was first revealed that intercourse took place between Homo Neanderthalensis and Homo Sapiens and that genes were passed down to modern humans.

 Modern humans carry specific genetic variables that can be derived directly from the Neanderthals.
-These genetic variants are found in all the Earth’s people besides those of African descent, the researchers, therefore, suspect that the interspecies mixing took place somewhere near the Middle East some 100,000 years ago, although the new analysis provides new evidence of even older interbreeding.
+These genetic variants are found in all of the Earth except those of African descent.
+The researchers, therefore, suspect that the interspecies mixing took place somewhere near the Middle East some 100,000 years ago, although the new analysis provides new evidence of even older interbreeding.

 Neanderthals had a larger impact on the DNA of modern humans than previously thought.
-Among the genes that we received from our cousins are genes involved in everything from our skins ability to tan, our hair color, metabolism, our immune systems, high cholesterol levels, vitamin D production and schizophrenia.
-As first shown in a a study published last year when the complete Neanderthal genome was first mapped.
+Among the genes that we received from our cousins are genes involved in everything from our skin’s ability to tan, our hair color, metabolism, our immune systems, high cholesterol levels, vitamin D production, and schizophrenia.
+As first shown in a study published last year when the complete Neanderthal genome was first mapped.

 The Croatian neanderthal whose DNA has now been analyzed lived closer in proximity to the groups that mixed with modern humans and could, therefore, provide even more valuable insight.
 The neanderthal woman lived in the Vindija cave in Croatia about 52,000 years ago.